Street Child World Cup: Russia 2018

+Qatar 2022

 Oxygen Park, Education City, Doha hosted the fourth Street Child World Cup 2022.

 The ten-day event brought street-connected young people from across the world together to take part in a football tournament, a festival of arts, and advocate for their rights and protection through a child-focused Congress and General Assembly.
 The General Assembly was attended by HE Sheikha Hind bint Hamad Al Thani, who signed the Qatar Commitment alongside Street Child United CEO John Wroe.
 Street Child United launched their "One Million and One" campaign at the event, pledging to help one million and one disadvantaged young people receive legal identification.
 The event was attended by both HH Sheikha Moza bint Nasser and HE Sheikha Hind bint Hamad Al Thani.

 The Street Child World Cup 2022 girls tournament was won by Brazil after defeating Colombia.
 The boys tournament was won by Egypt following a tense penalty shootout against Pakistan.